-Arvid Kahl is a self-taught developer who co-created Feedback Panda, a tool for online English teachers.
-Along with his partner, he grew the business to $55,000 a month before selling it.
+Arvid Kahl is a self-taught programmer who co-created Feedback Panda, a tool for online English teachers.
+Along with his partner, they grew the business to $55,000 a month before selling it.
 Arvid doesn't have a CS degree and he talks through how he learned to code and build such a wonderfully successful business.

 Hey, so can you give us a short introduction for people who want to know more about you?